The 17 best mattress sales to shop this Labor Day | CNN Underscored

 Bed, Bath & Beyond

-The mega retailer is offering 15% off on Casper beds, like the Nova Hybrid Snow mattress, which was $2,595, but is now $2,205.75 for a queen.
+The mega-retailer is offering 15% off on Casper beds, like the Nova Hybrid Snow mattress, which was $2,595 but is now $2,205.75 for a queen.

 Casper